Āpiha Whakamarumaru/Tūtei Whakamarumaru

 Skills and knowledge

 - legal procedures for arrest

-- laws on trespass and assault, and personal property.
+- laws on trespass, assault and personal property.

 Private investigators and personal protection officers also need to have knowledge of:

-- protection procedures and the New Zealand laws that define the limits of their legal powers
+- protection procedures and New Zealand laws defining the limits of their legal powers

 - usually do shift work, which may include evenings and weekends